maltebp/pacman-reinforcement-learning/notes.md

 - State
+  - How to handle power pellet? (just a pool I recon)
+    - Dead ghosts should maybe be part of reward function
   - Is a ghost targeting same node as pacman
   - State of nearby nodes
   - State of nodes outside that range